- 1. Jerónimos Monastery

 Official Website: www.museudearteantiga.pt

 Located next to Jeronimos Monastery, this museum presents a world-class collection of modern and contemporary art.
-It belongs to Portuguese businessman Joe Berardo, who collected works by major European and American artists like Picasso, Magritte, Paula Rego, Andy Warhol and Roy Lichtenstein.
+Most of it belongs to Portuguese businessman Joe Berardo, who collected works by major European and American artists like Picasso, Magritte, Paula Rego, Andy Warhol and Roy Lichtenstein.

-Tip - Visit on a Saturday, when admission is free.
+Tip - Visit on the first Sunday of the month, when admission is free.